German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

 Man walking a German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

-Grand Canyon In One Day
+Grand Canyon With A Dog In One Day

 Dogs posing for picture on the South Rim Trail at Grand Canyon National Park, Arizona